Aleksey Basov: SMP Racing period

 In 2013, Basov became part of the SMP Racing programme, joining their squad in the Blancpain Endurance Series.
 He finished 19th in the Pro-Am Cup class and 26th in the Pro Cup class.
-Also he raced in the Algarve round of the GTS category in the 2013 International GT Open, winning the first race of the round.
+He also raced in the Algarve round of the GTS category in the 2013 International GT Open, winning the first race of the round.

-For the next year Basov switched to the GTC category of the European Le Mans Series, joining Kirill Ladygin and Luca Persiani.
+For the next year, Basov switched to the GTC category of the European Le Mans Series, joining Kirill Ladygin and Luca Persiani.
 They won race on the Red Bull Ring.
 Basov also raced in the LMGTE Am class of the 2014 24 Hours of Le Mans, alongside Andrea Bertolini and Viktor Shaytar.
 But the race was ended, after Shaytar crashed their Ferrari 458 Italia GT2.

-In 2015 Basov moved to the LMGTE Am class of the 2015 FIA World Endurance Championship, continuing with Bertolini and Shaytar.
+In 2015, Basov moved to the LMGTE Am class of the 2015 FIA World Endurance Championship, continuing with Bertolini and Shaytar.
 His squad won 2015 24 Hours of Le Mans in the LMGTE Am category.
 Also Basov's car was victorious at Nürburgring and Austin.
 That consistency lead to the title in the LMGTE Am class.

-In 2016 raced with Shaytar in the 2016 GT3 Le Mans Cup and won the title after three race wins.
+In 2016, Basov raced with Shaytar in the 2016 GT3 Le Mans Cup and won the title after three race wins.

 Shaytar returned to the Russian Circuit Racing Series in 2017, driving Volkswagen Polo R2 Mk5 in the Touring Light category.
 He ended the season tenth with three podium finishes.